TEENAGERS WILL BE TEENAGERS

 - Your child should brush their teeth and tongue twice a day, as well as floss every day.
 They could also try using an antibacterial mouthwash.

-- Make sure your child drinks plenty of water and cuts down on sugary drinks and caffeinated drinks like coke and coffee.
+- Make sure your child drinks plenty of water and cuts down on sugary and caffeinated drinks such as coke and coffee.

 - Do not use sugary mints or sugary gum to freshen your breath as these can cause decay if used frequently.